Azure/azure-quickstart-templates/quickstarts/microsoft.resources/deployment-script-azcli-acr-import/README.md

 You can click the "deploy to Azure" button at the beginning of this document or follow the instructions for command line deployment using the scripts in the root of this repo.
 ## Notes

-The AzureCLI is used in preference to Azure PowerShell primarily to provide a sample of using the Azure CLI DeploymentScripts.

 `Tags: Acr, Import, AzureCli`